zjhubio/DARSEP/src/model/DARSEP-SPRLM/README.md

-This project uses code from the `EvoPlay`.
+This part uses code from the `EvoPlay`, the papaer is **Self-play reinforcement learning guides protein engineering**.